hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 layout: "docs"
 page_title: "Providers"
 sidebar_current: "cdktf"
-description: "TODO: describe me"
+description: "Providers allow Terraform to communicate with external APIs.
+Learn to define providers in a CDK for Terraform application."
 ---

 # Providers

-A provider is any external API that has a plugin for Terraform.
+A [provider](https://www.terraform.io/docs/language/providers/index.html) is any external API that has a plugin for Terraform.
 Provider plugins like the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest) or the [cloud-init provider](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs) act as a translation layer that allows Terraform to communicate with many different cloud providers, databases, and services.

 ![diagram: How Terraform uses plugins](images/terraform-plugin-overview.png)